Paroxysmisch/genome-assembly/dissertation/main.typ

 ]

 === Complete model architecture
-The complete model consists of three parts.
+The complete model consists of three parts, shown in @fig:model_architecture.
 The first is an encoder layer, whose implementation is the feed-forward network described in @sec:standard_input_embedding, and converts the standard input features (@sec:standard_input_features) into the initial node and edge embeddings.
 The second part is the @gnn itself, that consists of 8 @gnn layers.
 If @granola is enabled, @granola layers are added after each @gnn layer too.
 The last part is the predictor layer that outputs the edge logits $e_(i j)^"logits"$ as follows:
 $
   e_(i j)^"logits" = W_3 (thin #relu (W_2 (thin #relu (W_1 (h_i^"last" || h_j^"last" || e_(i j)^"last") + b_1)) + b_2)) + b_3
 $
 where all $W, b$ represent learnable parameters ($W_1 in RR^(D times 3D)$, $W_2 in RR^(32 times D)$, $W_3 in RR^(1 times 32)$, $b_1 in RR^D$, $b_2 in RR^32$, and $b_3 in RR$), and $D$ is the hidden dimension. $||$ denotes the concatenation operator. $h_i^"last"$, $h_j^"last"$ are the final-layer node embeddings, and $e_(i j)^"last"$ refers to the final-layer edge embeddings.

+#place(top + center)[
+  #figure(image("graphics/model_architecture.svg"), caption: [Illustration of the encoder-processor-decoder model architecture used.
+Note that the @gnn layer can be substituted with @symgatedgcn, GAT, or SymGAT.]) <fig:model_architecture>
+]

 #pagebreak()